cekimm/cekimm/README.md

 My website: https://seeun.world/

 Currently working on contract projects; pricing will range between 10K to $20K.
 I'm handing 2-3 contracts right now, so pricing will be higher than usual.
-(Updated Jul 10)
+(Updated Aug 10)

 I work in fintech, specifically focusing on designing high-density UIs, such as trading terminals, agent dashboards, or crypto-based pipelines.
 I'm always open to pivot for different stuff though.